-Opening in January 2023, this Hackney restaurant offers vegan fine dining with a commitment to sustainability.
+Opened last year, this Hackney restaurant offers vegan fine dining with a commitment to sustainability.
 Its ‘hyper seasonal’ menu changes daily and uses ingredients sourced from small-scale farms, foragers and independent producers; expect the likes of wild mushroom fricassee with British grains and Swiss chard, and seaweed-cured celeriac with purple potato mash.
 Sustainability is a key factor in its design, too.
 Dreamt up by architect-turned-restauranteur, Elly Ward, the restaurant’s original brick walls and iron columns are left deliberately exposed, with all furniture either rescued, reclaimed or recycled.

 217 Mare Street, E8 3QE

 This self-service restaurant near Oxford Circus serves a rotating menu of meat-free and plant-based cuisine, spotlighting myriad flavours from around the globe.
 Beautifully presented in a Scandinavian-styled all-white environment, the extensive options allow guests to try many new things and explore their own palettes – including an onion- and garlic-free menu.
 Other dishes include dumplings with gochujang and a cannellini apricot burger, plus bottomless brunch on the weekends and several delicious dessert options.

 Wulf & Lamb